Revd Tricia Hillas

-The Reverend Rose Hudson-Wilkin (Bphil Ed) is the 79th Chaplain to the Speaker of the House of Commons.
+The Revd Patricia Hillas is the 80th Chaplain to the Speaker of the House of Commons.

 Born in Kuala Lumpur to an Indian mother and a British father, Tricia relocated to the UK with her family in 1971.
 Following a childhood in Lincolnshire, she moved to London in 1984 where she went on to become a youth and community worker, and then a social worker specialising in supporting individuals and families diagnosed with HIV and AIDS.

 As Speaker’s Chaplain, Tricia is most visible when she joins the Speaker's procession and conducts daily prayers in the Commons' chamber when the House is sitting.
 Her role also involves providing pastoral care for Members and staff of the Palace of Westminster – and includes being Priest in Charge of St Mary at Hill in the City of London.